Chuggy wants to earn a high grade in his microeconomics class, bu... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

 Chuggy wants to earn a high grade in his microeconomics class, but also loves going to parties and binge drinking.
 The first graph illustrates Chuggy's PPF.
 The second graph denotes his MB curve from binge drinking.
-What is Chuggy's marginal cost of binge drinking if he parties for three hours a week?
+If Chuggy achieves allocative efficiency, how many hours does he spend binge drinking per week?

 A